grozandrei/exposable/README.md

 	</build>
 ```

-Then run the usual <code>mvn install</code> build command and the processor will do the work of generating exposable classes.
+Then run the usual <code>mvn install</code> build command on your project and the processor will generate metadata information for exposable classes.